ashafaei/out-of-distribution-detection/README.md

 Determining whether an input is familiar (i.e., belongs to the population distribution of the training data), should be a *pre-condition to prediction with deep learning models*.
 If the sample is out-of-distribution, then the predictions are unreliable, and the error cannot be bounded.

 ## Relevant Literatures

+### Epistemic Uncertainty

+### Prediction with Abstention

+### Anomaly Detection

+### Novelty Detection

 ## Evaluation Techniques

+### Two-distribution
+- False-positive rate at 95% true-positive rate.
+- optimal detection error.
+- area under the ROC curve
+- area under the PR curve.

+### OD-test
+Shafaei, Alireza, Mark Schmidt, and James J. Little.
+"Does Your Model Know the Digit 6 Is Not a Cat?
+A Less Biased Evaluation of" Outlier" Detectors." arXiv preprint arXiv:1809.04729 (2018).

 # Methods
 ## 2018

+### Generative ensembles for robust anomaly detection
+H. Choi and E. Jang, “Generative ensembles for robust anomaly detection,” arXiv Prepr. arXiv1810.01392, 2018.

+### Detecting Out-Of-Distribution Samples Using Low-Order Deep Features Statistics
+I. M. Quintanilha, R. de M. E. Filho, J. Lezama, M. Delbracio, and L. O. Nunes, “Detecting Out-Of-Distribution Samples Using Low-Order Deep Features Statistics.”
+2018.

+### A simple unified framework for detecting out-of-distribution samples and adversarial attacks
+K. Lee, K. Lee, H. Lee, and J. Shin, “A simple unified framework for detecting out-of-distribution samples and adversarial attacks,” in Advances in Neural Information Processing Systems, 2018, pp. 7167–7177.

+### Anomaly Detection with Generative Adversarial Networks
+L. Deecke, R. Vandermeulen, L. Ruff, S. Mandt, and M. Kloft, “Anomaly Detection with Generative Adversarial Networks.”
+2018.

+### Novelty Detection with GAN
+M. Kliger and S. Fleishman, “Novelty Detection with GAN,” arXiv:1802.10560, 2018.

 ## 2017
+### Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks
+S. Liang, Y. Li, and R. Srikant, “Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks,” ICLR, 2018.

+### Training Confidence-calibrated Classifiers for Detecting Out-of-Distribution Samples
+K. Lee, H. Lee, K. Lee, and J. Shin, “Training Confidence-calibrated Classifiers for Detecting Out-of-Distribution Samples,” in ICLR, 2018.

 ## 2016

+### A Baseline for Detecting Misclassified and Out-of-Distribution Examples in Neural Networks
+D. Hendrycks and K. Gimpel, “A Baseline for Detecting Misclassified and Out-of-Distribution Examples in Neural Networks,” ICLR, 2017.

+### Towards Open Set Deep Networks
+A. Bendale and T. E. Boult, “Towards Open Set Deep Networks,” in CVPR, 2016.

 ## 2015